TeoDev1611/TeoDev1611/README.md

 ## About

 Hello!
-My Name is Teo, I know Python, HTML, Framework Bulma, Javascript, C++, Vim Scripting, Lua, Node JS, Firebase, Sqlite and I am learning about Golang, Express.js y Socket.io, I want to be a backend developer in the future.
+My Name is Teo, I love made the live of the people easy with the software show my projects in my pinned repositorys

 ## Estadistics